CCMS-UCSD/GNPSDocumentation/docs/featurebasedmolecularnetworking-with-metaboscape.md

 The main documentation for FBMN [can be accessed here](featurebasedmolecularnetworking.md).

-We describe below how to use MetaboScape with the FBMN workflow on GNPS.
+Below we describe how to use MetaboScape with the FBMN workflow on GNPS.

 ## Using MetaboScape and the Feature-Based Molecular Networking